|

 One of the most common mistakes is placing a home on a lot without considering how the sun moves throughout the day.

 Rural Alberta doesn’t hold back when it comes to wind, snow, and frigid temperatures.
 Placing large windows or main entrances in the path of prevailing winds can lead to constant drafts, ice buildup, or even blocked access during storms.

-That’s why custom builders pay close attention to exposure, designing for protection as much as aesthetics.
-They’ll often place doors on the sheltered side of the house, add covered entries, and choose durable windows for wind-facing walls.
-Natural windbreaks like trees and smart rooflines also help keep snowdrifts away from your home.
+That’s why expert custom builders pay close attention to exposure, designing for protection as much as aesthetics.
+That might mean placing entrances on sheltered sides of the home, adding covered porches, or choosing window systems built to handle strong winds.
+Rooflines and natural windbreaks like trees are also used strategically to reduce drifting snow.
 This results in a warmer, safer home that holds up through every Alberta season.
 3. Cutting Corners on Energy Efficiency in a Cold Climate

 Cutting back on insulation or window quality might seem like a quick way to save money, but in Alberta’s long winters, it’ll cost you more in the long run.